 Leela James has an undeniable grit and power.
 Since first letting us know that a “Change Is Gonna Come,” we have been spellbound by her larger-than-life voice and lioness mane.
 When Leela sings, we take note – transfixed by her rich and textured vocals.
-Bring her name up in any sister girl circle and the conversation is sure to turn to her hair.
-She made a statement before natural hair was a “movement”.
+And, of course, bring her name up in any sister girl circle and the conversation is sure to turn to her hair: she made a statement before natural hair was a “movement”.
 And, it matched her soulful voice: raw, edgy and free.

 With the release of her sixth studio album, Did It For Love, earlier this year, we saw a more grown and sexier side of the soul diva.
 This Leela is also more intentional, more focused about playing down the comparisons between her voice and hair.
 (Is that even possible?
 Cue India.Arie’s I Am Not My Hair).